ArneBinder/DTAMetadata/documentation/diary_arne.md

  o Added parameter $hiddenIdColumn to findPaginatedSortedFiltered in order to handle the index shift. o sorting for _not_ embedded/representive columns works

+205-01-13
+ o sorting of embedded columns is working. added field $tableRowViewOrderAccessors to TableRowViewBehavior.

  TODO:
  o Tab-Constraint DONE
  o merge multiple spaces